-In the view of the fund manager it is always necessary to put the planned portfolio structure into place to a sufficient degree as quickly as possible in order to achieve the investment objectives and to implement the fund concept.
-In order to achieve this goal, the fund manager has the right to acquire bundled assets for the sub-fund from other investment funds, including those belonging to the Deutsche Bank Group or managed by it.
-The fund manager will do this while observing the principle of best execution on the basis of the bundled assets.
+In the view of the sub-fund's manager, it is always necessary to put the planned portfolio structure into place to a sufficient degree as quickly as possible in order to achieve the investment objectives and to implement the sub-fund's concept.
+In order to achieve this goal, the sub-fund's manager has the right to acquire bundled assets for the sub-fund from other investment funds, including those belonging to the Deutsche Bank Group or managed by it.
+The sub-fund's manager will do this while observing the principle of best execution on the basis of the bundled assets.